 - Information about the use of Tulane University logos is available online.

-Names of buildings, centers, institutes and programs
+Names of buildings, outdoor spaces, centers, institutes and programs

 - In general, use the proper (complete and capitalized) name on first reference.
 Subsequent references may be shortened and in lowercase if the meaning is clear.

 - Verify names.
 The lists below are resources:

 - The names of centers should be capitalized even without the Tulane name (e.g., Center for Gene Therapy).
 Also, it is not appropriate to insert “University” in the names of centers and programs already named (e.g., Tulane Cancer Center).

 - Avron B. Fogelman Arena in the Devlin Fieldhouse – When a sporting event is held, refer to the venue as “Avron B. Fogelman Arena in the Devlin Fieldhouse.”
 For all other events, refer to the venue as the “Avron B. Fogelman Arena in the Devlin Fieldhouse” or “Devlin Fieldhouse, Home of the Avron B. Fogelman Arena.”
 If there is insufficient space for the full name, refer to the venue as “Fogelman Arena in Devlin” or “Fogelman in Devlin.”
 In all references, “Avron B. Fogelman Arena” and “Devlin Fieldhouse” should be of equal prominence.

 - Berger Family Lawn – Use “Berger Family Lawn” on all references to this space that was formerly known as the LBC Quad.